aubreyrjones/lemon-py/README.md

 come from rewriting with a high-level AST, built directly in the grammar actions, which can collapse many intermediate parse nodes into fewer syntax nodes.

+Finally, in the memory hog department, I use recursive functions all over the place.
+If you have really recursive grammars or extremely long lexer literals, you might run into the stack limit on your machine.
+I've been programming for 25+ years now have have _only_ run out of stack when there's been an error causing infinite recursion.

+lemon-py is also probably unsuitable for parsing binary or unicode streams.
+The underlying Lemon parsers are fully capable of working with anything you can tokenize, but the lemon-py lexer implementation is basically character-oriented and currently limited to 8-bit ASCII text.
+Support for unicode could be accomplished with relatively straightforward enhancements to the lexer, but I don't know about `std::regex` on binary strings.

 Anticipated Questions